DECODEproject/whitepaper/decode_applications.md

 Individual citizens regularly measure and gather data from wearable devices such as activity, sleep, blood pressure, and heart rate etc. Terrabytes of IoT data from personal wearable devices currently live in closed data silos which are not amenable to contributing to a Digital Commons dataset.
 Combining both private and public data in this context, can lead to new insights about citizens habits and correlations.
 DECODE provides a privacy aware solution to establishing this union of data sets, giving people the ability to control the visibility of their personal data.

-Using DECODE to implement this scenario will use DECODE as a smart rule based data entitlements engine for IoT data streams.
+In this example, DECODE will be used as a smart rule based data entitlements engine for IoT data streams.
 Within DECODE, a complete and normalised ontology for the IoT data will be provided by the IoT connector.
 This maps all data coming from external sensor devices to an ontology known to DECODE.
 With privacy in mind, a user's preferences on data sharing policies are captured and translated to a smart rule language.

 The smart rules enable setting data entitlements below (as a prototype)